robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 As a final step, you need to ingest the .csv Manifest File into your Product Cloud by using an import tool appropriate for your environment.

-.. note:: Only users with an administrator role are able to download Manifest Files.
+.. note:: Only users with an administrator role can download Manifest Files.

 Provisioning devices via a Product Cloud API